chrisminnick/react-project-starter/README.md

 1. Run ./gulp.sh run (Mac) or gulp run to start a local web server.
 2. A browser should launch.
 If not, navigate to http://localhost:8000

+## Todo

+1. Make gulpfile build run in sequence and end with BUILD OK
+2. Figure out how to make good production directory with webpack

 ## Usage